 (Watch Videos of Opus 14 Below)

-The Episcopal Church of the Resurrection is a thriving parish in the town of Greenwood, SC.
-Once a town dominated by railroads, textile mills and other manufacturing, Greenwood is now home to high-tech manufacturing and a revitalized 'Uptown' area.
+The Episcopal Church of the Resurrection is a thriving parish in the city of Greenwood, SC.
+Once dominated by railroads, textile mills and other manufacturing, Greenwood is now home to high-tech manufacturing and a revitalized 'Uptown' area.
 One of the more handsome structures in Uptown Greenwood is Resurrection Church, with its elegant and simply decorated sanctuary and its expansive physical plant.

 The church was previously home to a small pipe organ of mixed heritage, one which was never especially successful in the space.
 The organ search committee, after considerable study, heard about a remarkable digital instrument installed in a recital hall of nearby Erskine College (M&O Opus 3), and set about to investigate.
 After hearing the instrument, a decision was made to pursue the idea of having a new Marshall & Ogletree Opus organ built for Resurrection Episcopal Church.

 As fortune would have it, our firm had just completed the installation of our Opus 12 at St. Paul's Episcopal Church in Dedham, MA, whereby we had replaced the console of their 1959 Casavant pipe organ with a new custom-built Marshall & Ogletree Opus console.
 The original Casavant console was taken back to our shop and set aside for possible rebuilding at a future time.
 It's availability afforded a great opportunity to build a more affordable Opus organ for Resurrection Parish using the Casavant console as a basis.
-Of particular note were the lovely 1/8th-cut original ivory key coverings which the Casavant console had.
-A plan to refinish the console, rebuild the keyboards and pedalboards and to create new drawknob jambs and coupler rail for the expanded stoplist was finalized.
+A plan to refinish the console, replace the keyboards and rebuild the pedalboard and to create new drawknob jambs and coupler rail for the expanded stoplist was finalized.
 Being our first rebuilt-console Opus, the process took a little longer than expected, but the result is a stunning piece of cabinetry and high technology.